BogdanTarus/solubility/README.md

 |     bonds     |    CO2    |  carbon dioxide  |  O=C=O |

-The SMILE representation of a chemical structure is not necessarily unique:
+The SMILE representation of a chemical structure is not necessarily unique, especialy in the case of linear structures:

 |       Encoding rule      |        Structure        |  Valid SMILES |